ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 </html>
 ```
+{: codeblock}
-{: codeblock}{: caption="Example 44.
+{: caption="Example 44.
 Loop and output scriptlets used in the gallery template" caption-side="bottom"}
+`Example 44.
+Loop and output scriptlets used in the gallery template`

 We test it locally from http://localhost:3000/gallery and see our image
 in Figure 10.